Our media team

-The dedicated out of office hours number for media is 07500 121368 which operates from 5.30pm to 8.30am Monday to Friday evening, and throughout the weekend.
+The dedicated out of office hours number is 07500 121368 from 5.00pm to 8.30am Monday to Friday evening, and throughout the weekend.
 The person handling those calls is not working, but simply on stand by for major incidents.

-The out of hours press officer's principle role is to inform and support media when we have declared a major incident, such as a large-scale road traffic collision involving multiple fatalities/casualties, a serious shooting incident, a train crash, etc.
+The out of hours assistance is to inform and support media and the Trust itself when we have declared a major incident, such as a large-scale road traffic collision involving multiple fatalities/casualties, a serious shooting incident, a train crash, etc.

-In times of a major incident please remember that monitoring the website and/or Twitter may be more beneficial than contacting the person on call because of the volume of work required, and also because we cover six counties and other things will be going on elsewhere.
+In times of a major incident, monitoring the website and/or Twitter will be more beneficial than contacting the person on call because of the volume of work required, and also because we cover six counties and other things will be going on elsewhere.

-If you are running a non-incident, story us the following day and you require a quote or statement from EEAST, please contact the out of hours press officer who will determine whether or not they are able to help you.
-However, the case is usually that we’ll be able to provide a much clearer and robust response during working hours by virtue of more people being around to get the best and most up to date information, so it would still be better to be contacted during working hours whenever possible.
+If you are running a non-incident story of an evening or weekend and you require a quote or statement from EEAST, please contact the out of hours officer who will determine whether or not they are able to help you.
+We're able to provide a much clearer and robust response during working hours by virtue of more people being around to get the best and most up to date information, so it would still be better to be contacted during working hours whenever possible.

 Enquiries relating to incidents earlier that week, less serious call outs, or speculative queries, will be dealt with on the next working day during normal office hours.
 Again, this is to help manage the potential volume of queries we can receive across the region.
 If your enquiry is regarding such an incident, please email your request to email@example.com and your query will be dealt with on the next working day.